nicolasjhampton/python_tutorial_game_project/blog/step8.md

             - Emails have to be present and be in email format (Done)
             - Password have to be over 6 and under 20 characters (Done)
             - password2 has to match password (Done)
-        * We have to test our custom validators (Where we are now)
+        * We have to test our custom validators (Done)
-            - Usernames have to be unique in the database
+            - Usernames have to be unique in the database (Done)
-            - Emails have to be unique
+            - Emails have to be unique (Done)
-     2. That validated information is passed the the POST method and entered in the database
+     2. That validated information is passed the the POST method and entered in the database (Where we are now)
         * We need to re-write our POST route test to check for a new database entry
             - A new database entry will be made
             - A redirection status code will be sent back

-The reason a redirection status code will occur is because after someone successfully creates a user, they, eventually, will be sent to the login page.
-Right now the redirect will be back to the register page, but I think we should still be about to get a 302 status code if we use flask's redirect method instead of render_template or simple text.
+A redirection status code will occur after someone successfully creates a user and is sent to the login page.
+Right now the redirect will be back to the register page, but I think we should still get a 302 status code if we use flask's redirect method instead of render_template or simple text.

 In our registration test, we're only going to change one line.
 The test is already designed to test whether a new User has been